 After risk control measures are implemented and effectiveness is verified, risks can be re-evaluated per Section 6.7.

-Risk control activities may be repeated until no significant risk is identified or risk reduction is no longer practicable.
+Risk controls shall be implemented until risks are reduced as far as possible based on the current state of the art.
 Risks that cannot be reduced further are residual risks.

-If a residual risk is considered significant and further risk control is not practicable, benefit-risk analysis shall be performed to determine whether or not the benefits of intended use of the product outweigh this residual risk.
+If a residual risk is considered significant and further risk control is not practicable, benefit-risk analysis shall be performed to determine whether or not the benefits of intended use of the product outweigh this residual risk based on the current state of the art.

 If the evidence does not support the conclusion that the benefits outweigh the residual risk, then product shall be modified, or the intended use of the product shall be modified.
 Otherwise, the risk is considered unacceptable.